Sintaluta: History

-Sintaluta is the birthplace of noted Canadian educator Sylvia Larter and the hometown of E.A.
-Partridge, the "Sage of Sintaluta", the first person to establish the concept of farmer-owned grain companies on the prairies, as a result of an incident known as "The Box Car Caper" that happened in 1901 at Sintaluta.
 In 1901, there was a bumper crop of wheat in the Sintaluta district.
 It was a good year all around for farmers as far as wheat was concerned, but their problem was getting the wheat on trains for delivery to the grain terminals.
 Farmers would bring their grain to the elevator and trains would leave without taking it.
 Some influential men of the time decided that they would take the Canadian Pacific Railway to court over this matter.
-One of these men was E.A.
-Partridge of Sintaluta.
+One of these men was Edward Alexander Partridge.
 The farmers won the case.
 They had made their stand at a key time, for the CPR described Sintaluta as being the largest grain shipping point at that time, in Western Canada.
 This was later made into a movie by the Saskatchewan Wheat Pool and called The Long Haul.

-The name Sintaluta comes from a Lakota language word meaning tail of the red fox.

-Sintaluta was founded in 1907 and celebrated its 100th anniversary on August 3–5, 2007.

-Before the Canadian Pacific Railway made its way across the west, the pioneers would stop at Sintaluta to refresh their supplies before heading west.
-The first stopping house was established in Sintaluta, NWT, in 1881 by Harry Rowe.
-Sintaluta's first school classroom was opened up shortly after 1882.
-The first church was built by the Presbyterians in 1897,followed by the Methodists in 1899 and then the Anglican Church was built the same year and is a fine stone church which still stands today and is cared and maintained by the Sintaluta History Club.
-It was incorporated as a town in 1907.

-Sintaluta had many firsts in its time.
-One such incidence is the fact that Sintaluta was the original home of "Saskatchewan House".
-This was what the owners of the local hotel had named their business.
-It was known as this in the mid-1920s.

 Sintaluta was home to the founder of the current-day United Grain Growers Association (Agricore United) with prominent local residents residing on the first board of directors.
 The Grain Growers Guide (now The Country Guide) first editor was also from Sintaluta.

-Sintaluta has had the distinction of being the largest shipping point of grain in Western Canada, and continues to produce record crops more than 100 years later.